handlerww/dbaas-docs/migrate-from-aurora-full-backup.md

 * `utf8mb4_general_bin`
 * `utf8_general_bin`

 You can learn more about [Character Sets and Collations](https://docs.pingcap.com/tidb/stable/character-set-and-collation) in the TiDB documentation.
-To verify which character set you’re using, follow the steps in [Check the database character set settings](#check-the-database-collation-settings).
+To verify which character set you're using, follow the steps in [Check the database character set settings](#check-the-database-collation-settings).

 ### TiDB Cloud cluster requirements